cristiane-s/Python-Yachts-and-Boats/README.md

 # Tools
 For this project, the following python libraries were used:

-pandas - for data analysis
+- pandas: for data analysis
-seaborn - for data visualization
+- seaborn: for data visualization

 # Executing the code